 Doing more online shopping?
 Always check for offers first

-With the coronavirus crisis leaving many stuck at home, doing more of their shopping online and spending less in rewards categories like travel, now is a great time to employ earning-boosting tools like card-linked offer programs.
+Since COVID-19 changed nearly everything in life, cardholders are typically shopping online more and spending less in rewards categories like travel.
+That makes it a great time to employ earning-boosting tools like card-linked offer programs.
 Though you might be racking up less cash back or points than you are used to, you can recoup some of that loss by adding a boost from promotions like these.

 While choosing a card-linked offer program might be as simple as using your bank’s offering, there are plenty of other opportunities to maximize your savings.
-If you have cards from multiple issuers, you might even be using more than one.
-Check out our guides to each program before deciding which is right for you.
+If you have cards from multiple issuers, you might even be able to use more than one.
+Be sure to read the guides to each program before deciding which is right for you.